Competitive Discretionary Grant Programs

 - Consolidated Rail Infrastructure and Safety Improvements (CRISI) and Federal-State Partnership for State of Good Repair Programs Benefit-Cost Analysis FAQs

-- FY20, FY19 Consolidated Rail Infrastructure and Safety Improvements (CRISI) Grants NOFO webinars
+- Consolidated Rail Infrastructure and Safety Improvements (CRISI) Grants NOFO webinars

 This program provides funding for eligible capital projects within the United States to repair, replace, or rehabilitate qualified railroad assets to reduce the state of good repair backlog and improve intercity passenger rail performance.

-- FY 2020 Federal-State Partnership for State of Good Repair Grant Program Notice of Funding Opportunity Webinar Presentation on FRA's Webinars Webpage
+- Federal-State Partnership for State of Good Repair Grant Program Notice of Funding Opportunity webinars

-This program provides $10.1 billion for long-term high- and higher-speed passenger transport needs in key corridors throughout the country.
+This program provided funding for long-term high- and higher-speed passenger transport needs in key corridors throughout the country.

-This program provides funding for preconstruction planning activities and capital costs of viable, existing Maglev projects.
+This program provides funding for the preconstruction planning activities and capital costs of viable, existing Maglev projects.

-FRA and the Federal Transit Administration solicited applications for $199 million in FY 2017 for the installation of PTC systems to accelerate implementation, increase interoperability, and improve reliability and safety through the prevention of train collisions and derailments.
+FRA and the Federal Transit Administration provided FY 2017 Fixing America’s Surface Transportation (FAST) Act funding for the installation of PTC systems to accelerate implementation, increase interoperability, and improve rail reliability and safety through the prevention of train collisions and derailments.

 PTC Systems Grants under the Consolidated Rail Infrastructure and Safety Improvements Program (FY 2018)

-This program provides $90.1 million from FY 2008 through FY 2011 for local rail line relocation and improvement projects that mitigate the adverse effects of rail traffic on safety, motor vehicle traffic flow, community quality of life, or economic development.
+This program provided funding for local rail line relocation and improvement projects that mitigate the adverse effects of rail traffic on safety, motor vehicle traffic flow, community quality of life, or economic development.

-This program provides $20 million for necessary expenses to repair and rehabilitate Class II and Class III railroad infrastructure damaged by hurricanes, floods, and other natural disasters in presidentially declared major disaster areas.
+This program provided funding for necessary expenses to repair and rehabilitate Class II and Class III railroad infrastructure damaged by hurricanes, floods, and other natural disasters in presidentially declared major disaster areas.

 Railroad Safety Grants for the Safe Transportation of Energy Products by Rail Grant Program (FY 2015)

-This program provides $10 million for public and private railroad grade crossing and track enhancement projects that improve safety on rail routes that transport flammable energy products.
+This program provided funding for public and private railroad grade crossing and track enhancement projects to improve safety on rail routes that transport flammable energy products.

-This program provides $25 million for projects that make safety improvements to railroad infrastructure to increase safety at railroad crossings, train stations, rail yards, overpasses, and tracks across the country.
+This program provided funding for projects involving improvements to railroad infrastructure to increase safety at railroad crossings, train stations, rail yards, overpasses, and tracks across the country.

-This program provides $50 million FY 2010, $11 million in FY 2014, and $25 million in FY 2016 for projects that implement a PTC system or will otherwise benefit overall PTC system implementation on freight, intercity passenger, and commuter railroads.
+This program provided funding for projects that implemented a PTC system or benefited overall PTC system implementation on freight, intercity passenger, and commuter railroads.

 This program provides funding for targeted outreach campaigns to reduce the number of railroad-related suicides that involve railroad trespassing.
 Funding is intended to facilitate thoughtful and consistent collaboration between railroad carriers, communities, law enforcement, educators, and mental health organizations.

-- FY 2019-2020 Railroad Trespassing Suicide Prevention Grant Program Notice of Funding Opportunity Webinar Presentation on FRA's Webinars Webpage
+- FY 2019-2020 Railroad Trespassing Suicide Prevention Grant Program Notice of Funding Opportunity Webinar presentation

 The Railroad Trespassing Enforcement Grant Program provides funding for enforcing railroad-specific laws to reduce rail trespassing incidents and casualties, particularly in areas near railroad trespass hot spots.

-This program provides $26,337,600 in operating assistance grants for initiating, restoring, or enhancing intercity rail passenger transportation.
-For more information regarding this program, please see the FY 2018–2019 Notice of Funding Opportunity.
+This program provides funding for operating assistance grants for initiating, restoring, or enhancing intercity passenger rail transportation.